canturan10/light_side/docs/source/index.rst

-.. satellighte documentation master file, created by sphinx-quickstart on Sat Feb 19 00:32:16 2022.
+.. light_side documentation master file, created by sphinx-quickstart on Sat Feb 19 00:32:16 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.